amalyav7/AI-Bootcamp/README.md

 ## 🚀 Final AI Project

-**Project Name:** [Your App Name]
+**Project Name:** [MediMind]

 ### Problem
-What real-world problem does the app solve?
+People often forget to take their medication on time.

 ### Users
-Who will use the application?
+Patients and caregivers will use this app.

 ### AI Feature
-How does AI help solve the problem?
+AI helps solve the problems by checking your schedule and finding a time that is best for you to take your medication.

 ### Technology
 - Python